© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 240m south of Oak Tree Farm: an outlying barrow of the Coombe Beacon barrow cemetery is a scheduled monument protected by Historic England under reference 1007692.
 View the official record →

-Bowl barrow 240m south of Oak Tree Farm is a Bronze Age burial monument located in Dorset, forming part of the Coombe Beacon barrow cemetery complex.
+Bowl barrow 240m south of Oak Tree Farm is an outlying burial mound belonging to the Coombe Beacon barrow cemetery in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007692.

 Bowl barrow 240m south of Oak Tree Farm: an outlying barrow of the Coombe Beacon barrow cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007692.